sourmash-bio/sourmash_plugin_betterplot/README.md

     -o 10sketches.sig.zip
 sourmash scripts pairwise 10sketches.sig.zip --write-all -o 10sketches.pairwise.csv

-sourmash scripts tree --pairwise 10sketches.pairwise.csv --save-image 10sketches.pairwise-cmp.tree.png
+sourmash scripts tree --pairwise 10sketches.pairwise.csv -o 10sketches.pairwise-cmp.tree.png
 ```

 and each will produce this plot:

 ![neighbor joining tree](examples/disttree10sketches.pairwise.png)

  To output the image to a file, specify the file name with `-o` and use your desired filetype extension (.html, .png, .jpg, .jpeg, .pdf, or .svg).
 To save the tree in newick format, use `--newick` and specify a file ending with '.nwk'.
 To open an interactive viewer for the tree file, use `--show`.
-Note: this requires an X display; do not use it without display capacity, as is will cause the tree command to fail.
+Note: this requires an X display; do not use it without display capacity, as it will cause the tree command to fail.

 ### `treemap` - plot a treemap summary of a taxonomy